sambhandavale/code_space/README.md

 ## Overview

-**code_space** is a cutting-edge gamified coding platform that revolutionizes the way developers engage with coding challenges, making learning both fun and competitive.
+**Codespace** is a cutting-edge gamified coding platform that revolutionizes the way developers engage with coding challenges, making learning both fun and competitive.

 ### Why code_space?